Hyperthermia Dangers in Texas

 Spanish Hyperthermia Flyer (PDF)

-Links to other hyperthermia flyers are included below:
+Find links to other hyperthermia flyers here

 For more information about this or other motor vehicle safety tips, contact us at saferiders@dshs.texas.gov.